OlanrewajuAnalyst/OlanrewajuAnalyst/README.md

   - [Active Directory Home Lab](https://github.com/joshmadakor1/Algorithms-Practice)
   ### SQL Dataset Analysis
   - [Olympics Athlete EDA Analysis](https://github.com/OlanrewajuDatanalyst/Olympics-Athlete-Events-EDA-Analysis)
+---
-The analysis is to explore and address specific questions aimed at understanding key developments and trends that have transpired throughout the years within the modern Olympic Games, encompassing all Games from Athens 1896 to Rio 2016.
+The aim of this analysis is to explore and address specific inquiries with the goal of significant developments and trends that have unfolded across the modern Olympic Games, spanning from Athens 1896 to Rio 2016.

 <h2>📺 Certifications</h2>